Why you should engage your employees in climate action

 Increase productivity

-It's important to have committed leaders in your climate action.
-However, it is equally important to have committed employees!
+It's important to have engaged leaders in your climate efforts.
+However, it's just as important to have engaged employees!
 Research shows a positive correlation between CSR initiatives and employee engagement.

-At the same time, it turns out that engaged employees are much more effective: In fact, companies with higher levels of employee engagement achieve "higher earnings per share", according to a study that examined the link between the two across 49 companies.
+At the same time, it turns out that engaged employees are far more efficient: Companies with higher levels of employee engagement achieve "higher earnings per share" according to a study that examined the correlation between the two across 49 companies.

 Boost impact

-When you provide resources and help your employees live more climate-friendly lives outside work, you show that you not only see them as employees, but also value them for who they are as people.
+When you provide resources and help your employees to live more climate-friendly outside of work, you show that you not only see them as employees, but also value them for who they are as people.

-At the same time, you show that you are not only thinking about climate action at work, but also at home.
-In this way, you can drive far more change than you could within the company alone.
-Your employees' families, friends and acquaintances are also potentially affected by the action when it is taken home - and in this way you have a huge indirect impact across communities and families.
+You also show that you are not only thinking about climate action at work, but also at home.
+In this way, you can drive far more change than you would be able to solely within the confines of your company.
+Your employees' families, friends and acquaintances are also potentially touched by the action when it is taken home - and in this way you have a great indirect effect across communities and families.

 The result of engaging your employees around effective climate action at work and connecting them with a common purpose improves their wellbeing and sense of satisfaction.
 This in itself is a win 💪